 Anyconnect ISE Posture module starts in any of these situations:

 Step 20.
-At this stage Anyconnect ISE Posture Module initiates policy server detection.
-This is accomplished with series or probes that are sent at the same time by Anyconnect ISE Posture module:
+At this stage, Anyconnect ISE Posture Module initiates policy server detection.
+This is accomplished with a series of probes that are sent at the same time by the Anyconnect ISE Posture module.

-Next steps describe posture process in case when redirect URL is received (flow marked with letter a) as a result of one of the probes:
+The next steps describe the posture process in the case when the redirect URL is received (flow marked with letter a) as a result of one of the probes.

 Step 21.
-Anyconnect ISE Posture module establishes connection to the client provisioning portal using URL retrieved during discovery phase.
-At this stage ISE makes client provisioning policy validation once again using information from authenticated session.
+Anyconnect ISE Posture module establishes a connection to the client provisioning portal with the use of a URL retrieved during the discovery phase.
+At this stage, ISE makes client provisioning policy validation once again with the use of the information from the authenticated sessions.

 Step 22.If client provisioning policy is detected, ISE returns redirect to port 8905.

 Step 23.
-Agent establishes connection to ISE over port 8905.
-During this connection ISE returns URLs for posture profile, compliance module and anyconnect updates.
+Agent establishes a connection to ISE over port 8905.
+During this connection, ISE returns URLs for the posture profile, compliance module, and anyconnect updates.

 Figure 1-4